ismail-codar/fjsx/README.md

 });
 ```

-Other use cases can be viewed [in our babel plugin tests](./packages/babel-plugin-transform-fjsx/test/fixtures)
+Other use cases can be viewed [in our babel plugin test fixtures](./packages/babel-plugin-transform-fjsx/test/fixtures)

 ### API